Q: What advice do you have for aspiring authors?

 Q: What is your favorite book?

-YA/ Middle Grade: The Knife of Never Letting Go by Patrick Ness, The Witches by Roahl Dahl, Eleanor & Park by Rainbow Rowell, If I Stay by Gayle Forman, The Fault in Our Stars by John Green, The Scorpio Races by Maggie Steifvater, The Hunger Games trilogy by Suzanne Collins, The Marbury Lens by Andrew Smith, Tuck Everlasting by Natalie Babbitt, The Giver by Lois Lowry, James and the Giant Peach by Roahl Dahl.
+YA/ Middle Grade: The Knife of Never Letting Go by Patrick Ness, The Hate You Give by Angie Thomas, The Witches by Roahl Dahl, The Sun is Also a Star by Nicola Yoon, If I Stay by Gayle Forman, The Fault in Our Stars by John Green, The Scorpio Races by Maggie Steifvater, The Hunger Games trilogy by Suzanne Collins, Every Babysitter's Club Super Special but especially the one where Claudia and Dawn get stranded on the desert island, The Marbury Lens by Andrew Smith, Tuck Everlasting by Natalie Babbitt, The Giver by Lois Lowry, James and the Giant Peach by Roahl Dahl, The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making by Cathrynne M. Valente, When You Reach Me by Rebecca Stead, We Are Okay by Nina LaCour, The Way I Used to Be by Amber Smith, Far From the Tree by Robin Benway.

-Adult: The Girl in the Flammable Skirt by Aimee Bender, Room by Emma Donaghue, Tiny Beautiful Things by Cheryl Strayed, Self Help and Anagrams by Lorrie Moore, No One Belongs Here More Than You by Miranda July, Daring Greatly by Brene Brown, Middle Passage by Charles Johnson, Everything is Illuminated by Jonathan Safran Foer, The History of Love by Nicole Krauss, Outliers by Malcolm Gladwell, Circling the Drain by Amanda Davis, And Then We Came to the End by Joshua Ferris, A Heartbreaking Work of Staggering Genius by Dave Eggers.
+Adult: The Girl in the Flammable Skirt by Aimee Bender, Everything I Never Told You by Celeste Ng, Room by Emma Donaghue, Tiny Beautiful Things by Cheryl Strayed, Song of Solomon by Toni Morrison, Self Help and Anagrams by Lorrie Moore, No One Belongs Here More Than You by Miranda July, Daring Greatly by Brene Brown, Middle Passage by Charles Johnson, Everything is Illuminated by Jonathan Safran Foer, Never Let Me Go by Kazuo Ishiguro, The History of Love by Nicole Krauss, Outliers by Malcolm Gladwell, Sum by David Eaglemen, Circling the Drain by Amanda Davis, And Then We Came to the End by Joshua Ferris, A Heartbreaking Work of Staggering Genius by Dave Eggers, The Immortalists by Chloe Benjamin.

 Q: Do you listen to music when you write?